What Is Shoulder Instability?

 Often, the shoulder appears squared off since the humeral head has been moved out its normal place in the glenoid fossa.
 Sometimes, it may be seen or felt as a bulge in front of the shoulder joint.

 As with other bony injuries, the pain may provoke systemic symptoms of nausea and vomiting, sweating, light headedness, and weakness.
 These occur because of the stimulation of the vagus nerve, which blocks the adrenaline response in the body.
 Occasionally, this may cause the patient to faint or ass out (vasovagal syncope).

-Treatment options depend on the severity and nature of the instability ie which specific tissues in the shoulder joint are deficient.
-Remedial massage therapy and osteopathy will help reduce the presence of painful trigger points around the joint.
+Management options depend on the severity and nature of the instability ie which specific tissues in the shoulder joint are deficient.
+Remedial massage therapy, osteopathy, and myotherapy may help reduce the presence of painful trigger points around the joint.
 In addition your osteopath will tailor a program of exercises to restore the muscular component of the instability.

 In severe cases, reconstructive surgery is often required to restore the integrity to the deep ligaments of the shoulder joint.